Caring For Your Pet: Things Dog Owners Tend To Forget

 -

 Social interaction: Dogs are social animals and enjoy being part of a family or a pack.
 They thrive on human interaction and can help reduce feelings of loneliness and isolation.
-Owning a dog can also encourage socialization with other dog owners during walks or visits to parks.
+Owning a dog can also encourage socialisation with other dog owners during walks or visits to parks.

 -